 Businesses should harness the power of TikTok

 If it seems like TikTok has come out of nowhere, it has!
 The social video app, launched in 2016 by Chinese company ByteDance, has racked up millions of downloads globally.
 TikTok allows users to share short videos and is often referred to as a ‘lip-syncing’ app.
 However, it’s better known for its act-out memes backed by music and other sound clips, which get reproduced among its young users.
-Businesses creating their social strategy and considering whether TikTok is right for them might want to bear in mind:

 Like YouTube and Instagram, TikTok has recently opened its doors to influencers, meme creators and brands.
 If your brand is targeting younger audiences like generation z or millennials and you are able to create original content for TikTok that fits the style and culture of the app, it could be worth the investment.

 Data-driven ad strategies have been around a while but will continue to play a big part in optimising the performance of campaigns going into 2020.
 Google and Facebook seem to be the quickest in rolling out new strategies, probably due to the huge amount of data they have collected on their audience.
 It’s a good idea to test new strategies if they apply to your campaign – if only on a small scale to start with – to see if they have a positive impact on performance.
 By testing right away, you can establish a first-mover advantage and run the strategy before your competition catches on.